lignumsystem/LignumForest/TASKS.md

 - [x] Merge CrownDensity command line with LignumForest command line.<br>
       *Command line of the `run-lignum-forest.sh` copied from `run-crowndens-basic-model.sh`.
 	  LignumForest specific arguments present (for example -generateTrees, -treeDist)*
+- [ ] GrowthLoop::initializeTrees requires following checks
+   - [ ] LignumForest::branch_angle set to 45 degrees.
+Branch angle also set in L-system.
+   - [ ] LignumForest::bud_view_f set (also?) here
+   - [ ]
-- [ ] Implement required changes by the new command line in the main loop.<br>
+- [ ] Implementation required changes by the new command line in the main loop.<br>
 	  Check and implement the following command line options:
   - [x] -iter
   - [x] -metafile